leilaannweiss/phrg-sinatra-basic-views-lab-pca-000/README.md

 ### Step 2:

 In `app.rb`, you'll want to create a controller action responds to a GET request and loads `index.erb` in the browser.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sinatra-basic-views-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sinatra-basic-views-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Sinatra Basic Views Lab</p>